pglpm/inferno/README.md

 Please report bugs and request features or specific documentation on [GitHub Issues](https://github.com/pglpm/inferno/issues).
 If you have other questions feel free to contact the developers:
-* For application/theory: PierGianLuca Porta Mana <pgl@portemana.org>
+* For application/theory: PierGianLuca Porta Mana <pgl@portamana.org>
 * For technical implementation: Aurora Grefsrud <agre@hvl.no>

 ## Documentation
 View the documentation at [pglpm.github.io/inferno](https://pglpm.github.io/inferno/).
 As the code is still very much in the development phase the documentation is also a work in progress.
 Tutorials will be posted as soon as possible.
 Feel free to take a look at the [draft on the theoretical foundation](https://github.com/pglpm/inferno/development/manual/optimal_predictor_machine.pdf).
-A concrete example application, in medicine, is given in [this paper](https://doi.org/10.31219/osf.io/8nr56).
+A concrete example application in medicine is given in [this paper](https://doi.org/10.31219/osf.io/8nr56); example applications in machine learning are [this paper](https://doi.org/10.31219/osf.io/7rz8t) and [this paper](https://doi.org/10.31219/osf.io/vct9y).

 ## Installation
 Install the package with R by using the `remotes` package: